 - Supporting the implementation of the Marine Plan Partnership for the North Pacific Coast (MaPP);

-- Fostering sustainable, locally-led fisheries to support implementation of MaPP
+- Fostering sustainable, locally-led fisheries to support implementation of MaPP; and

 - Science and technical expertise